World Wetlands Day – 2nd February

 India is a signatory to Ramsar Convention on Wetlands and has drafted Wetland (Conversation and Management) Rules in 2010 but still, no significant progress has been made on the conservation and wise use of wetlands.
 The main reason is that only a selected number of wetlands has received significant attention (by way of financial and technical assistance from the central government) under the wetland conservation programs (like NWCP and NLCP) while the remaining ones continue to be in a neglected state.

-World Wetlands Day celebrates its 51st anniversary this year in 2022.
-The theme for 2022 is Wetlands Action for People and Nature.
+World Wetlands Day celebrates its 52nd anniversary this year in 2023.
+The theme for 2023 is Wetlands Restoration.

 This highlights the role wetlands play in: